Tvya/TailorMade/README.md

 # TailorMade

-A system for tailors to manage their orders and not forget about the order
+A system for tailors to manage their orders and not forget about the order and I don't lose the receipt

 Funtional Requirements